YashKumarVerma/hackathon-apptitude/README.md

 - As new users open application, new pointers are added.
 - Everything made realtime using Firebase

+## Local Development

+- Clone the repository
+- Run `yarn install`
+- Run `yarn start`

+## Completion Status

+All the requirements asked in the problem statement are met.

+## Learning

+- [x] Never Used Firebase, Used successfully.
+- [x] Never used Maps.
+Used successfully.
+- [x] Never used Location, Used successfully.

+## Screenshots

+All the screenshots are in the `screenshots` folder.

 ## Technologies Used

 - [Firebase](http://firebase.google.com/)